RavitejaCheedhalla/NasaMarsRoverApiProject/Readme.md

 This project is used to fetch the Mars Rover Images using Nasa API on a given date.
 It gets the list of dates from a text file and stores the images to a local directory.

 # Targeting Framework
-The Applications target framework is .Net core 3.1
+The Applications target framework is .Net core 3.1 and was developed using visual studio 2019.

 # Dates file
  the dates are stored in a text file under project root directory.